mprinc/numpy/doc/source/user/absolute_beginners.rst

 What’s the difference between a Python list and a NumPy array?
 --------------------------------------------------------------

-NumPy gives you an enormous range of fast and efficient ways of creating arrays and manipulating numerical data inside them.
-While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogeneous.
-The mathematical operations that are meant to be performed on arrays would be extremely inefficient if the arrays weren't homogeneous.
+NumPy gives you an <span class='definition'>enormous range of fast and efficient ways of creating arrays and manipulating numerical data inside them</span>.
+While a Python list can contain different data types within a single list, <span class='important'>all of the elements in a NumPy array should be homogeneous</span>.
+The mathematical operations that are meant to be performed on arrays would be <span class='important'>extremely inefficient if the arrays weren't homogeneous</span>.

 **Why use NumPy?**

 NumPy arrays are faster and more compact than Python lists.
-An array consumes less memory and is convenient to use.
-NumPy uses much less memory to store data and it provides a mechanism of specifying the data types.
-This allows the code to be optimized even further.
+An array consumes
+<span class='important'>less memory</span> and is convenient to use.
+NumPy uses much less memory to store data
+and it provides a mechanism of <span class='important'>specifying the data types</span>.
+This allows the code to be <span class='important'>optimized</span> even further.

 What is an array?
 -----------------

-An array is a central data structure of the NumPy library.
-An array is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
+An <span class='definition'>array</span> is a central data structure of the NumPy library. <span class='important'>An array is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element</span>.
 It has a grid of elements that can be indexed in :ref:`various ways <quickstart.indexing-slicing-and-iterating>`.
-The elements are all of the same type, referred to as the array ``dtype``.
+The elements are all of the same type, referred to as the <span class='definition'>array ``dtype``</span>.

-An array can be indexed by a tuple of nonnegative integers, by booleans, by another array, or by integers.
-The ``rank`` of the array is the number of dimensions.
-The ``shape`` of the array is a tuple of integers giving the size of the array along each dimension.
+An array can be <span class='definition'>indexed</span> by a tuple of nonnegative integers, by booleans, by another array, or by integers.
+The <span class='definition'>``rank``</span> of the array is the number of dimensions.
+The <span class='definition'>``shape``</span> of the array is a tuple of integers giving the size of the array along each dimension.

-One way we can initialize NumPy arrays is from Python lists, using nested lists for two- or higher-dimensional data.
+One way we can <span class='definition'>initialize NumPy arrays</span> is from Python lists, using nested lists for two- or higher-dimensional data.

 For example::